Echoes from the dark: Galaxy catalog incompleteness in standard siren cosmology: Results

 \subsection{Mismodeling hosting weights}

-We investigate potential biases from incorrect host galaxy weighting assumptions by re-analyzing the mass-weighted \texttt{mock1} catalog under wrong assumptions $\alpha_M=0$ and $\alpha_M=2$.
-These assumptions affect three likelihood components: galaxy weights in the catalog term (Eq.~\ref{eq:pcat}), the completeness function (Eq.~\ref{eq:completeness_function}), and the background distribution (Eq.~\ref{eq:pbkg}).
-Additional details and supporting figures are included in Appendix~\ref{app:syst}.
+We investigate potential biases introduced by incorrect host galaxy weighting assumptions by re-analyzing the GW events from \texttt{mock1} using incorrect weighting schemes during parameter estimation (i.e., $\alpha_M=0$ and $\alpha_M=2$), while keeping the parent catalog and all other assumptions fixed.
+These weighting choices propagate through the likelihood by affecting individual galaxy weights (Eq.~\ref{eq:pcat}), the completeness function (Eq.~\ref{eq:completeness_function}), and the background distribution (Eq.~\ref{eq:pbkg}).
+Further details and supporting figures are provided in Appendix~\ref{app:syst}.

 For complete spectroscopic catalogs, incorrect weighting introduces negligible systematic bias ($|\Delta H_0| < 1$ km s$^{-1}$ Mpc$^{-1}$), with mass-squared weighting surprisingly producing tighter constraints.
-At moderate average completeness levels ($\approx 20\%$), a mass weighting stronger than the true one ($\alpha_M=2$) still yields unbiased results, while uniform weighting ($\alpha_M=0$) introduces biases of $\approx 10$ km s$^{-1}$ Mpc$^{-1}$.
+At moderate average completeness levels (${\approx}20\%$), a mass weighting stronger than the true one ($\alpha_M=2$) still yields unbiased results, while uniform weighting ($\alpha_M=0$) introduces biases of ${\approx}10$ km s$^{-1}$ Mpc$^{-1}$.
 When catalogs become highly incomplete or empty (spectral siren regime), both incorrect weighting assumptions produce biases, exceeding $1\,\sigma$ for $\alpha_M = 0$ and $2\,\sigma$ for $\alpha_M = 2$.
 This demonstrates the importance of accurately modeling the host population when galaxy catalog information becomes sparse.

 Our results are in agreement with previous studies of host galaxy weighting systematics.
-In particular, \cite{Hanselman2025} and \cite{Alfradique2025} also find unbiased $H_0$ constraints in the case of a complete catalog with stellar-mass mismomdeled by equal weighting.
+In particular, \cite{Hanselman2025} and \cite{Alfradique2025} also find unbiased $H_0$ constraints in the case of a complete catalog with stellar-mass mismodeled by equal weighting.
 In this work, we confirm the existence of a regime where host weight mismodeling does not affect $H_0$ constraints also at higher level of incompleteness.
 The robustness of these constraints is likely due to the assumption of very informative catalog terms with spectroscopic redshift uncertainties.
 However, assumptions on the GW data can also play a role.
 Dedicated mock data challenges will be crucial to compare analysis frameworks and better assess these effects.